felipe-gomes-miyazato/felipe-gomes-miyazato.github.io/_pages/about.md

 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com). -->
-A Data Specialist with the analytical foundation and rigorous problem-solving skills of a former Physicist.
-I design, build, and optimize the full data lifecycle: from scalable cloud ETL pipelines and data architecture design to deep analytical modeling and impactful Business Intelligence solutions.
+I translate complex analytical challenges into robust, measurable solutions by applying the rigorous problem-solving skills honed as a former Physicist.
+My work covers the full data lifecycle: from scalable cloud ETL pipelines and data architecture design to deep analytical modeling and impactful Business Intelligence solutions.
 My focus is transforming complex data into clear, measurable results.